 While Tom Brady is not a beacon of sanctity, even he, a prominent athlete, knows that the inner drive of discipline and order is rooted in God.
 When describing this discipline Brady declared, “God had given me this when I was young.”
 And how was this positive attribute of discipline cultivated in Brady?
 By his Catholic upbringing.
 As Brady told Strahan, “I grew up as a Catholic boy and went to Catholic school and found all these different ways that they [religion and sports] correlate to one other.”
 Therefore, Brady’s Catholic formation laid the foundation for the discipline he needed in the NFL.
 Even when discussing the documentary series Religion of Sports, Brady and Strahan went on to connect how sports and religion are similar in that both use discipline to properly structure people toward their full-flowering.
 In short, Brady’s success, as well as other athletes, is rooted in a deeply religious concept – discipline.

-In fact, St. Paul, himself, introduced the discipline of sports and discipline of faith link when he suggested, “Every athlete exercises self-control [discipline] in all things” (1 Corinthians 9:25) as he went further on in chapter 10 to articulate how the believers need to avoid certain temptations.
+In fact, St. Paul, himself, introduced the discipline of sports and discipline of faith link when he suggested, “Every athlete exercises self-control [discipline] in all things” (1 Corinthians 9:25).
+Paul went further on in chapter 10 to articulate how the believers need to acquire discipline to avoid certain temptations.

 Before seeing the Biblical vantage point of discipline, we first need to ask what is discipline?
 Discipline is the art of self-mastery to improve the human person whether it be physically, intellectually, emotionally, or spiritually.
 To make any advancement in these areas a person needs discipline.
 As psychologists indicated in a recent study on discipline, “The word discipline means to impart knowledge and skill – to teach.”
 This is the positive aspect of discipline and notice this optimistic side of discipline is geared to the long-term improvement of the person.
-The negative side of discipline is that it invokes a painful experience on a person.
+The negative side of discipline is that it invokes a temporary discomfort on a person.
 However, the uncomfortable element in discipline is short-term, not long-term.
-So while discipline has two sides of the coin, a good and a bad, the bad side is short-term.
+So, while discipline has two sides of the coin, a good and a bad, the bad side remains short lived in the big picture.
 Moreover, this negative connotation of discipline is like the pointing finger that leads one to his long-term well-being much like a personal trainer is for an obese person – uncomfortable at first, but eventually, it is the instrument that helps that person.

-In fact, former Navy SEAL and best-selling author, Jocko Willink, stresses that discipline is the main ingredient to freedom (see here).
+In fact, former Navy SEAL and best-selling author, Jocko Willink, stresses that discipline is the main ingredient to freedom.

 With discipline and self-mastery, one must restrict himself in his choices and action.
 An athlete must have the ability to say “no” or put up restrictions on what they put in their body and how they use their time.
-In other words, the person has to restrict what takes him away from his end; his purpose.
+In other words, the person has to constrain that what takes him away from his end; his purpose.
 But, these restrictions are merely a short-term means to an end that allows the person to fully develop in their craft and achieve success.
-For example, a student who grows in his or her intellectual development must put in hard work and necessarily cut off any distractions that will take them away from their intellectual advancement (laziness, addiction to alcohol, drugs, or any other outside distraction that takes them away from their end).
+For example, a student who grows in his or her intellectual development must put in hard work and necessarily cut off any distractions that will take them away from their intellectual advancement (laziness, addictions, or any other outside distraction that takes them away from their end).

 The other feature of discipline is it makes a person or an object well-defined.
 If discipline is to restrict outside elements, and definition only comes when outside elements are restricted, then discipline is a prerequisite for anything to have definition.
 For example, the state of Tennessee is defined by its restrictions; its borders.
 A triangle is defined by having only three sides and being restricted from having four, five, or six sides.
 The same holds true for every created thing.
 Therefore, without restrictions, a thing has absolutely no-definition and thus, becomes obsolete.